 Epoxy Resin vs Fiberglass Resin

 As mentioned here above, what determines how to select the adhesive to use is the job one is involved in.
-Epoxy resin is an adhesive used as sealers and used in building and construction applications.
-On the other hand, fiberglass resin is a form of synthetic material made from combining organic acids and acids.
+Epoxy resin is an adhesive used as a sealer and used in building and construction applications.
+On the other hand, fiberglass resin is a form of synthetic material made by combining organic acids and acids.
 It’s mostly used as a casting material and excellent for fiberglass lay-up such as wood filling, auto repairs, building a boat, and more.

 Frequently Asked Questions

 A. Plastic has fewer impurities.
 It’s produced from petrochemicals compared to resin which has many impurities because it’s directly generated from plants.